cue-lang/cue/doc/ref/spec.md

 ### Import declarations

-An import declaration states that the source file containing the declaration depends on definitions of the _imported_ package (§Program initialization and execution) and enables access to exported identifiers of that package.
+An import declaration states that the source file containing the declaration depends on definitions of the _imported_ package and enables access to exported identifiers of that package.
 The import names an identifier (PackageName) to be used for access and an ImportPath that specifies the package to be imported.